zyf394/debuggerjs/README.md

 #### debuger.log(error)
-or you can use debuger.log() to log errors manually.
+or you can use debug.log() to log errors manually.
 The only param could be a Error object or a String.

     var script = document.createElement('script');
         script.src = '/somethingBad.js';
         script.onerror = function (error) {
-            debuger.log(error);
+            debug.log(error);
-            debuger.log('write whatever you want to show');
+            debug.log('write whatever you want to show');
         };

     document.body.appendChild(script);